rufet-zeynal/holbertonschool-zero_day/README.md

-This is the root README
+This is the README project to write something.